-Let’s face it: a big chest and a strong bench are the one way we compare ourselves to other guys in the gym.
+Let’s face it.
+A big chest and a strong bench are the two ways we compare ourselves to other guys in the gym.

-But the truth is that your bench numbers don’t mean nothing if your form is not on point!
-And it’s probably a big reason your chest isn’t growing.
+But the truth is that your bench numbers don’t mean anything if your form is not on point!
+And it’s probably the biggest reason your chest isn’t growing.

 By “fixing” your bench press form, you’ll recruit more muscle fibres in your chest, and you’ll induce more muscle growth as a result.